-The results of the analyses will be used to determine possible correlations and covariations with GHG fluxes, particularly, after the proposed actions are implemented in the project demo sites.
-Water properties will be used as additional parameters to increase the elaborate GHG emission models' accuracy and improve the ability to predict GHG fluxes under different management scenarios and land uses.
+The results of the analyses are used to determine possible correlations and covariations with GHG fluxes, particularly, after the proposed actions are implemented in the project demo sites.
+Water properties are further used as additional parameters to increase the elaborate GHG emission models'

+accuracy and improve the ability to predict GHG fluxes under different management scenarios and land uses.